 When installed in a motherboard, the copper label gives a gold reflection effect when being hit with our lightning setup inside the rig, it turns into an RGB M.2 SSD. lol 😉

 Built for performance, this SSD should outperform other M.2 SSD brands when using the PCIe Gen 4.0 connection.
-However, since not all of us already have the latest PCIe Gen, we will test this SSD to the two-different motherboard that supports both PCIe Gen 3.0 and PCIe Gen 4.0.
+However, since not all of us already have the latest PCIe Gen, we will test this SSD to the two-different motherboard that supports both PCIe Gen 3.0 and with an AMD Processor for PCIe Gen 4.0.

 PCIe Gen 3.0 Benchmark

 First, we will test this SSD to the motherboards with PCIe Gen 3.0 and let’s see if it’s comparable to the promised speed even if using the older PCIe gen model.
 We will compare it against the speed of other SSD brands like the Samsung 960 EVO NVMe SSD and HP SSD EX950.